List of Monogatari characters: Suruga Kanbaru

 Suruga Kanbaru (神原 駿河, Kanbaru Suruga) is the main character of Suruga Monkey.
 She is Koyomi's underclassman, star player of the school's basketball team and one of Hitagi's acquaintances from junior high school.
 Immediately after she entered senior high school, she became aware of Hitagi's secret and was threatened by her, just as Koyomi was.
 She is an admitted lesbian (although 'jokingly' desiring to be Koyomi's mistress if he ever gets married), fujoshi, lolicon, and masochist.
 In elementary school, she inherited what she thought was a Monkey's Paw.
 When she made her third wish on it, a monkey-like paw began growing in her left arm.
 She starts stalking Koyomi after she discovers he is dating Hitagi.
 She becomes friends with Koyomi and Hitagi after Koyomi rids her of the Rainy Devil curse.
 She also begins growing her hair longer.

 In Suruga Devil, a rumor circulates about a devil solving other people's problems.
 Fearing that she might be the rumored 'Devil', Suruga decides to investigate and finds out that the rumored Devil is actually an old basketball rival of hers named, Rōka Numachi.
 Kanbaru is still worried about the effects of the Rainy Devil, even though it has been dispersed, to the point that, whenever she goes to sleep, she binds her devil's arm to a pillar so that she cannot commit crimes while sleepwalking.
-She checks the newspaper everyday so that she can make sure she didn't make any bad news unconsciously.
+She checks the newspaper everyday so that she can make sure she did not make any bad news unconsciously.
 She has dreams of her mother once in a while which give her weird life lessons.

 She is called Suruga Kanbaru now but she was previously named Suruga Gaen.
 Suruga's mother had some kind of connection to oddities as she had inherited the devil's left arm from her mother.
 Her mother and father were revealed to have eloped as the Kanbaru family did not approve of their relationship.
 Kanbaru is also the only person that Kaiki will ever treat well.

 After high school, she wanted to became a physician.
 She studied in university while working part time in a hospital to gain relevant industry experience.